Mike Galsworthy: Scientists for EU

 Galsworthy has continued to lobby and inform politicians and others about the negative consequences of a hard Brexit for science, including the loss of freedom of movement and the loss of influence over EU policies.

 Despite the referendum result, in Galsworthy's view Scientists for EU has been successful in raising the profile of science in UK politics.
 In the 2017 United Kingdom general election both the Labour Party and Conservative Party election manifestos committed to raising the budget for research and development to 3 percent of gross domestic product.
 In Galsworthy's view, "This is a big step up from the general election of 2015 where science didn't feature.
 I think the referendum really helped push that onto the agenda."

 In August 2018, Scientists for EU highlighted to the media that, in the event of a no-deal Brexit, the UK would lose its eligibility for three of the EU's major funding programmes.
 According to Galsworthy, this would mean "losing over half a billion [euros] a year in high value grants".

 In a profile in Nature in September 2018, Galsworthy said that Scientists for EU had changed its focus: Instead of representing the interests of British science in the Brexit negotiations, it was partnering with People's Vote to prevent Brexit altogether.
 The change was motivated by the diminishing window of time for negotiations and the increasing likelihood of a no-deal Brexit.

 Healthier IN the EU

 Together with Rob Davidson and Martin McKee, Galsworthy co-founded Healthier IN the EU, a grassroots organization making the health case for continued EU membership.

 Galsworthy and McKee co-authored an analysis of the effects of Brexit on the NHS, published in The Lancet, that predicted negative consequences for healthcare in Britain under every scenario.

 Media

 Galsworthy appears in the anti-Brexit documentary film Postcards from the 48% (2018).

 Political views

 Galsworthy is affiliated with the Labour Party.

 According to a profile in Der Standard, Galsworthy "persistently seeks clarification and sees it as a central science mission in the era of fake news."
-Galsworthy opposes what he sees as the debasement of knowledge in populist politics.

 He has described President of the United States Donald Trump as "a dictator in American caricature form".